goncalotomas/FMKe/README.md

 Before the benchmark, AntidoteDB was populated with over 1 million patient keys, 50 hospitals, 10.000 doctors and 300 pharmacies.

 ## Testing out FMKe locally
+FMKe requires Erlang/OTP 20 or newer to run.
+It will not compile in previous versions.
 You can test out FMKe locally by cloning the repository:

 ```bash